MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_error_source_id.md

 ### -field DUMMYSTRUCTNAME.CorrectableSourceIdFun

+The function number of the requester that reported the first correctable error.

 ### -field DUMMYSTRUCTNAME.CorrectableSourceIdDev

+The device number of the requester that reported the first correctable error.

 ### -field DUMMYSTRUCTNAME.CorrectableSourceIdBus

+The bus number of the requester that reported the first correctable error.

 ### -field DUMMYSTRUCTNAME.UncorrectableSourceIdFun

+The function number of the requester that reported the first uncorrectable error.

 ### -field DUMMYSTRUCTNAME.UncorrectableSourceIdDev

+The device number of the requester that reported the first uncorrectable error.

 ### -field DUMMYSTRUCTNAME.UncorrectableSourceIdBus

+The bus number of the requester that reported the first uncorrectable error.

-#### - AsULONG
+### -field AsULONG

 A ULONG representation of the contents of the PCI_EXPRESS_ERROR_SOURCE_ID structure.

-#### - CorrectableSourceIdFun

-The function number of the requester that reported the first correctable error.

-#### - CorrectableSourceIdDev

-The device number of the requester that reported the first correctable error.

-#### - CorrectableSourceIdBus

-The bus number of the requester that reported the first correctable error.

-#### - UncorrectableSourceIdFun

-The function number of the requester that reported the first uncorrectable error.

-#### - UncorrectableSourceIdDev

-The device number of the requester that reported the first uncorrectable error.

-#### - UncorrectableSourceIdBus

-The bus number of the requester that reported the first uncorrectable error.

 ## -remarks